ungoldman/style.css/README.md

 ![One note is all that is needed](http://33.media.tumblr.com/tumblr_ll0hehFlU81qz8jl5o1_500.gif)

 This is a work in progress.
-Currently it's just [normalize.css](https://github.com/necolas/normalize.css/), gfm, and some basics for page, header, nav, and footer.
+Currently it's just [normalize.css](https://github.com/necolas/normalize.css/), [gfm.css](https://github.com/ngoldman/gfm.css/), and some basics for page, header, nav, and footer.

 ## Principles